Supporting Inclusion and Emotional Regulation in Schools.

 What you will see:

-- Fewer behaviours escalating into bigger incidents.
+- Fewer behaviours escalating into incidents.

-- Support staff responding consistently and calmly.
+- Support staff responding consistently

 - Children using strategies independently.